 Limited edition of 200 numbered copies, each with an original signed etching of ‘Follow Your Dreams’ tipped-in.

-About the book: The anniversary edition of the 1987 original.
+The anniversary edition of the 1987 original.
 A collection of illustrations about different birds seen in Canada: robin, wren, warbler, crow, heron and pelican, based on the earlier edition but with ten new colour illustrations (only the cover inlay appeared in the original).

 Accompanied by a separately laid in bookmark “Let your imagination soar…“

 Text offset from original letterpress, bound in purple card wrap with a dark green dust jacket featuring decorative gilt stamping and an inlaid image of a bird’s nest with three eggs.
 24pp, 17cm.
 2000 copies.
 ISBN: 0968012809

 Sketches from a Tropic Isle (Fiji) by Charles van Sandwyk